Scarlet Witch: Fictional character biography

 Throughout the generations, different members of the Maximoff family, a Romani bloodline, are born with a strong talent for magic.
 Several members of the family associate their magic with scarlet, calling themselves Scarlet Witch or Scarlet Warlock, just as certain other sorcerers choose to identify with complex rather than basic colors.
 One Scarlet Warlock has two children, his daughter Natalya Maximoff, a powerful magic-user, and his son Django Maximoff, a medicine man and storyteller whose latent magic abilities bring life to his strange puppets.
 Among Natalya's people, red is considered a color of bad luck.
 Natalya enjoys this and happily adopts the title Scarlet Witch, believing it implies misfortune for her enemies.
-As the Scarlet Witch, she spends years fighting a variety of mystical enemies that threaten humanity, sometimes aided by allies such as the centuries-old sorceress Agatha Harkness of New Salem.
+As the Scarlet Witch, she spends years fighting a variety of mystical enemies that threaten humanity, sometimes aided by allies such as the centuries-old witch Agatha Harkness of New Salem.
 Her brother Django remains with their tribe, making a home in Serbia with his wife Marya.
 Django and Marya have twins, Ana and Mateo, but the children tragically die while still young.

 While still living in Serbia, Natalya has twin children, Pietro Maximoff and Wanda Marya Maximoff.
 According to the demonic Elder God called Chthon, he witnesses Wanda's birth and infuses her with some of his own magical energy in hopes to one day use her as a host vessel.
 The Avengers #187 (Marvel Comics, 1979).
 While she battles more villains and menaces, Natalya leaves her children in the care of her brother and sister-in-law who now live with other Romany in Novi Pazar, Serbia.
 The area is soon attacked by the Knights of Wundagore.
 Their leader and creator, the geneticist Herbert Wyndham, known to many as the High Evolutionary, wants to experiment on children who have the genetics to possibly achieve great superhuman power.
 Knowing Wanda and Pietro are children of a powerful witch, a local priest gives the twins to the High Evolutionary to stop the attacks.
 The twins are taken to the High Evolutionary's base at Mount Wundagore in the neighboring country of Transia.
 According to the High Evolutionary, his experiments allows the twins the potential for power later (and, by chance, also wrongly makes them appear to be mutants to most tests), but the results are not as impressive as he desires.